theupdateframework/taps/candidate-fulcio-tap.md

 In addition to supporting existing TUF targets delegations, this TAP adds support for delegations to developer email addresses, to be verified by Fulcio.
 These delegations MAY replace ed25519 keys for developers in order to simplify their key management.
 Fulcio generates short-lived signing certificates backed by OIDC authentication of a developer’s email address.
 Because the certificates are short-lived, the developer will not be responsible for protecting this key in the long term and in practice SHOULD discard them immediately after signing.
 Fulcio certificates are automatically uploaded to the timestamped Rekor transparency log, so repositories and clients can verify that the certificate was valid at the time of signing.

 ## Delegation format
 In order to facilitate use of Fulcio, delegations may list an OIDC identity, such as an email address, and location of a Fulcio server instead of a public key.
-So, this TAP adds a “sigstore-oidc" keytype for a KEY with the following format:
+To do so, this TAP adds a “sigstore-oidc" keytype for a KEY with the following format:

 ```
 {